The Bridge on the River Kwai: Historical accuracy

 The River Kwai railway bridge in 2017.
 The arched sections are original (constructed for the Empire of Japan during the Second World War); the two sections with trapezoidal trusses were built by Japan after the war as war reparations, replacing sections destroyed by Allied aircraft.

-The plot and characters of Boulle's novel and the screenplay were almost entirely fictional.
+The plot and characters of Boulle's novel and the screenplay were fictional.
 There are many historical inaccuracies in the film, as noted by historians citing eyewitnesses to the building of the real Burma Railway.

-The conditions to which POW and civilian labourers were subjected were far worse than the film depicted.
+The conditions to which POW and civilian laborers were subjected were far worse than the film depicted.
 According to the Commonwealth War Graves Commission:

 The notorious Burma-Siam railway, built by Commonwealth, Dutch and American prisoners of war, was a Japanese project driven by the need for improved communications to support the large Japanese army in Burma.
 During its construction, approximately 13,000 prisoners of war died and were buried along the railway.
 An estimated 80,000 to 100,000 civilians also died in the course of the project, chiefly forced labour brought from Malaya and the Dutch East Indies, or conscripted in Siam (Thailand) and Burma.
 Two labour forces, one based in Siam and the other in Burma, worked from opposite ends of the line towards the centre.

-Lieutenant Colonel Philip Toosey of the British Army was the real senior Allied officer at the bridge in question.
-Toosey was very different from Nicholson and was certainly not a collaborator who felt obliged to work with the Japanese.
-In fact, Toosey strove to delay construction.
+Lieutenant Colonel Philip Toosey of the British Army was the senior Allied officer at the bridge in question.
+Toosey was very different from Nicholson and was not a collaborator who felt obliged to work with the Japanese.
+Toosey strove to delay construction.
 While Nicholson disapproves of acts of sabotage and other deliberate attempts to delay progress, Toosey encouraged this: termites were collected in large numbers to eat the wooden structures, and the concrete was badly mixed.
-Some consider the film to be an insulting parody of the then Lt.
+Some consider the film to be an insulting parody of Lt.
 Col. Toosey.

-On a BBC Timewatch programme, a former prisoner at the camp states that it is unlikely that a man like the fictional Nicholson could have risen to the rank of lieutenant colonel, and, if he had, due to his collaboration he would have been "quietly eliminated" by the other prisoners.

 Julie Summers, in her book The Colonel of Tamarkan, writes that Boulle, who had been a prisoner of war in Thailand, created the fictional Nicholson character as an amalgam of his memories of collaborating French officers.
 He strongly denied the claim that the book was anti-British, although many involved in the film itself (including Alec Guinness) felt otherwise.

-Ernest Gordon, a survivor of the railway construction and POW camps described in the novel/film, stated in his 1962 book, Through the Valley of the Kwai:
+Ernest Gordon, a survivor of the railway construction and POW camps, stated in his 1962 book, Through the Valley of the Kwai: